Do you sell M-80s and/or Cherry Bombs?

 What fireworks are legal in Minnesota?

 In general, any firework that leaves the ground or has report is illegal in MN.
 If the warning label reads, “Emits showers of sparks,” and does not say “with report” it may be a Minnesota approved firework device.
 We do the best we can to label all our MN legal products as such.
-If you are unsure, contact your local authorities.
+If you are unsure, contact the local Authority Having Jurisdiction (AHJ) of the area in which you plan to discharge fireworks.
+The AHJ may be the local Mayor, Fire Chief, etc.

 Do you have “buy one get one free” or “buy one get one for 99 cents” sales?

-Our prices are half or less of the stores that use those gimmicks, so the answer is no. For example a local BOGO store sells their premium 60-gram artillery shell kit for $199.99, ours are $74.44-$84.99.
-Meaning you could buy 2 and a half of ours for their BOGO price!
-Plus, we give out something free with every single purchase – no clubs to join, no permits to purchase!
-We also have daily sales and specials and hold annual raffles around the 4th.
+Our prices are half or less of the stores that use those gimmicks, so the answer is no. For example a local BOGO store sells Bored & Stroked for $89.99, ours is $29.99.
+Meaning you could almost buy 2 and a half of ours for what you would pay to get two using their BOGO pricing trick.
+Plus, we give out something free with every purchase.
+We also have coupons year-round, daily sales, and raffles around the 4th ins-tore and through our facebook page.
 Want more?
-Attend our product demo in June to see before you buy and for more chances to win!
-Dollar for dollar you’ll walk out of our stores with a whole lot of premium, hand-picked products (and freebies) for a whole lot less!
+Attend our product demo in June to see before you buy and more chances to win!
+Dollar for dollar you’ll walk out of our stores with a whole lot more for a whole lot less!

 What forms of payment are accepted in your stores?

-We currently accept most major credit cards and cash.
+We currently accept Visa, MasterCard, Discover, American Express, and cash.
 Checks no longer accepted.

 How safe are fireworks?